palantir/conjure/rfc/003-loosely-coupled-conjure-clients.md

 ## Generated code should be loosely coupled to clients

 The output of a Conjure generator should not contain client/server logic, instead it should just comply with a _contract_.
-In the case of Conjure services, it should be a minimal specification of the user defined API.
-This allows users to upgrade/swap out their client implementation, as long as the new client conforms to the same contract.
+In the case of Conjure services, it should just convey a minimal representation of the user defined API.
+This allows consumers to upgrade/swap out their client implementation, as long as the new client conforms to the same contract.

 This contract affects _all_ generated code and client implementations, so should be as stable as possible.